pariajm/deep-disfluency-detector/README.md

 - Numpy

 # Data
 <div align="justify">We split the Switchboard corpus into training, dev and test set as follows: training data consists of all sw[23]∗.dff files, dev training consists of all sw4[5-9]∗.dff files and test data consists of all sw4[0-1]∗.dff files.
 We lower-case all text and remove all partial words and punctuations from the data.
-The format of input and output files is one sentence per line, where each word in the input sentence has a corresponding label in the output file (labels are either "_" or "E" to denote fluent or disfluent words).
+The format of input and output files is one sentence per line, where each word in the input sentence has a corresponding label in the output file (labels are either "F" or "E" to denote fluent or disfluent words).
+Since Switchboard Corpus is not open-source, we cannot release the data split that we use to train the ACNN model.
+We instead provide some sample data in ./sample_data.

 # Training